LaRambla20/Repo11_ExpRob-assignment1/README.md

   * both the robot location and the time-stamp that takes into account the last time the robot moved is updated either at the end of the `Navigate` state or at the end of the `NavigatetoCharge` state  (that is when the robot actually reaches the location)

 ### System's limitations
 Most of the limitations derive from the hypotheses that were made for the implementation of the system.
-In particular, environments that don't meet the previously seen requirements cannot be generated and the 'dummy' mechanisms
+In particular, environments that don't meet the previously seen requirements cannot be generated and the 'dummy' mechanisms semplify , making it unrealistic.
 ### Possible improvements

 ## Author